Town of Trenton Public Notice (COVID-19 Protocols)

 4. PARKS & RECREATION

-The Parks & Recreation office at Trenton Park (119 Park Road, Trenton NS) continues to be closed for the winter season.
+The Parks & Recreation office at Trenton Park (119 Park Road, Trenton NS) continues to be closed to the general public.

-All Town of Trenton owned recreational facilities are now closed to the public including the Main Street community centre housing the Steeltown Friendly Group and Albion Boxing Club, all parks and playgrounds, skateboard park, tennis courts, neighboring Main Street field, Scotia Ball Park, and rink.
+All Town of Trenton owned recreational facilities continue to be closed to the public including the Main Street community centre housing the Steeltown Friendly Group and Albion Boxing Club, all playgrounds, Scotia Ball Park, and Trenton Minor Sports Community Centre.

 The Director of Parks & Recreation is available for contact at: